CETA - 7. Sustainable development, environment and labor (En)

 The Parties commit to maintain high levels of environmental protection and effectively enforce domestic environmental laws.
 CETA provides a broad definition of environmental law, encompassing all laws that have as their purpose the protection of the environment.

 3. Trade and Labor

-Canada and the EU commit to ensuring that their national labor laws and policies respect the International Labour Organization’s 1998 Declaration on Fundamental Principles and Rights at Work.
-The Agreement also includes a non-derogation clause, meaning that the Parties may neither weaken their labour laws, nor lower their labor standards, in order to facilitate trade and investments.
+Canada and the EU commit to ensuring that their national labor laws and policies respect the International Labor Organization's 1998 Declaration on Fundamental Principles and Rights at Work.
+The Agreement also includes a non-derogation clause, meaning that the Parties may neither weaken their labor laws, nor lower their labor standards, in order to facilitate trade and investments.